salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 # Filtering

+Filtering is to limit by properties.
+Clients and routes SHOULD use filtering to limit the results in a structured and absolute way.

 Routes MAY support filtering.
 Routes supporting filtering MUST only use instances of the query string `f[{property}][{operation}]`.
 A filter's property MUST be one of the properties on within a resource's data section.